 - Tangible evidence of the interdisciplinary sharing of data, insight and expertise.

 - Policymakers consider the Group’s members and our resources a primary source of expertise, engaging members and referencing our resources in their work.

 - Our principles and recommendations are referenced widely; there is evidence that they have influenced the design and development of systems of digital identity; there is evidence that they have helped avoid distressing outcomes.

 This charter identifies the following deliverables and recognizes that this may need revision as the Group evolves.
-For the current set of active deliverables,

 - A curated library of information that explores, develops, and supports the notion of generative identity.